 The role of a form tutor is to ensure that your child is learning ready, they are the first point of contact for your child.
 The Progress Lead will facilitate in this and offer further support if required.

 Each year group follows a form plan that enables students to have regular contact with their tutor as well as develop key skills in literacy, numeracy and to be aware of local and global issues and ensure that key dates and events are celebrated, understood and reflected upon.

-This is to follow on from the assembly theme or through Newsround to discuss current affairs.
+This is to follow on from assembly theme or through Newsround and discuss current affairs.

 The Houses are supported by 3 Progress Leads and 3 Faculty Leads who work at celebrating and encouraging the successes of each individual student.